Saturday, December 20, 2025

 Here she is.
 I started to post a frontal, but given the repressiveness of the zeitgeist I decided not.
 Sorry.
 Give me an email and I will.

 It may sound condescending, but I feel as if each of us is coming into our own.
-I remember reading - maybe 2 decades ago - a 70+ year old remarking how he never imaged it would be this good.
+I remember reading - maybe 2 decades ago - a 70+ year old remarking how he never imagined it would be this good.
 At age 52, though enraptured with a millionairess, I was skeptical; now I nod appreciatively.

 May we each enjoy many happy returns.

-No comments:
+3 comments: